-For some reason, the last 3 or 4 times I have tried to fry mashed potatoes, it never turned out right.
+For some reason, the last 3 or 4 times I tried to fry mashed potatoes, they were a disaster.
 The potatoes would dissipate into the oil and when I removed it from the fryer, I would be left with mush.
 This happened the last time I tried to make potato croquettes, but I wanted to give it another try.
 Well turned out that fifth time was the charm!
 Find out the secret to perfectly fried potato mushroom croquettes below.

 **Helpful tips and common mistakes

 Alas, a successful croquette!
 Ready for the secret?
 It's all about chilling the potatoes before frying them.
-I cooked them the day before, mashed, seasoned and chilled in the fridge overnight.
-I've tried making the croquettes by cooking the potatoes, letting them cool and frying them.
-However, even if the potatoes were not hot, they still did not fry properly.
+I cooked them the day before, mashed, seasoned, and chilled them in the fridge overnight.
+I've tried making the croquettes by cooking the potatoes, letting them cool, and frying them.
+However, even if the potatoes were still even a little warm, they did not fry properly.